 One of the most common applications for pedestal deck systems is for creating perfectly level decks on rooftops over waterproof membranes.
 In some situations, there may be limitations on the load capacity of the roof, in which case concrete roof deck pavers may be too heavy.
 Also because of their weight and bulkiness, transporting concrete pavers to an elevated location can often create some issues.
 For such applications, structural porcelain pavers, with a typical weight of 9lb/sq.ft. for ¾” thick pavers, can be a better alternative.

-Where a natural wood deck is preferred, structural Ipe wood pavers supported by pedestals can be a god option.
+Where a natural wood deck is preferred, structural Ipe wood pavers supported by pedestals can be a good option.
 However these days, in many urban locations, there are increasingly stringent fire regulations that need to be taking into account which may restrict the area that can be laid with wood pavers, or in some circumstances, may entirely prohibit the use of such roof pavers.
-It’s worth noting that with porcelain pavers, not only are they totally fire resistant but they are also completely frostproof so can be used in regions where freeze thaw /cracking may be a problem.
+It’s worth noting that with porcelain pavers, not only are they totally fire resistant, but they are also completely frostproof so can be used in regions where freeze thaw /cracking may be a problem.
 And from a maintenance viewpoint, porcelain pavers are almost totally impervious to water and are exceptionally stain resistant.
 With some of the latest designs and formats of porcelain pavers, the visual difference between natural wood planks and porcelain planks is remarkable small.

 Most paver supports are constructed of polypropylene or a similar rigid polymer and typically consist of a wide base, a central screwed column for height adjustment and a flat head with inbuilt paver spacer tabs on which the pavers are laid.
-To provide quick installation and micro-adjustment of the height, the pedestal decking systems most commonly use a screwjack type of paver support which allow the height to be adjusted by turning the screwed column either up or down.
+To provide quick installation and micro-adjustment of the height, the pedestal paver systems most commonly use a screwjack type of paver support which allow the height to be adjusted by turning the screwed column either up or down.
 Spacer tabs inserted in the pedestal head ensure accurate spacing of the pavers.
 These tabs are normally a fixed crosshatch design, but some pedestal paver systems have the ability to insert individual tabs in different positions on the head which can be useful if the pavers have been cut in triangles rather than the normal square or rectangular format.

-Because the pavers are not fixed to the substrate and must be installed with as little sideways movement as possible, one of the more important installation requirements is the presence of a perimeter retaining wall or solid parapet around all sides of the roof deck installation.
+Because the pavers are not fixed to the substrate and must be installed with as little sideways movement as possible, one of the more important installation requirements for a pedestal paver system is the presence of a perimeter retaining wall or solid parapet around all sides of the roof deck installation.
 The gap between the pavers and the wall should normally be no more than about 1/8”, to prevent movement of the pavers.
 Stainless steel spring clips which are clipped to the pedestal head and generally the best solution to maintaining a small gap yet ensuring the pavers cannot move.

 In any elevated deck system, the substrate will normally slope somewhat for drainage and there may also be a requirement for the pavers to be raised off the surface by the smallest amount possible.
 In such applications, a screwjack type pedestal cannot provide sufficient height adjustment to be of practical use, so the normal procedure is to use stackable, fixed height pedestal supports with minor height adjustments accomplished by the use of thin rubber shims.
 Fixed height pedestal supports may either be a rubber or plastic material, although rubber is generally preferable because of its superior sound transmission properties and slip resistance.
 Generally speaking, the height range covered by fixed height pedestals is between 3/8” and 1 ½”, above which adjustable decking supports become more viable.